 Load-Bearing SWAT Conditioning: Train for Kit Weight

-Conditioning for load-bearing SWAT operations starts with a disconnect most programs never close: the gap between what operators train in and what they operate in.
+Conditioning for load-bearing SWAT operations starts with the disconnect most programs never close: the gap between what operators train in and what they operate in.
 Gym-based conditioning happens in shorts and a t-shirt.
-SWAT operators work in body armor, plate carriers, kit belts, helmets, and tactical equipment that collectively weigh forty to sixty pounds, and that weight rewrites the entire physiological problem.
+Operators work in all of the above.

 That weight changes everything about the physiological demands of the job.
 It changes heart rate at any given movement speed.
 It changes the structural loading on hips, knees, and spine.
 It changes the energy cost of sustained movement.
 It changes the recovery demand between high-intensity bursts.
 And it changes the specific conditioning adaptations that prepare an operator to perform effectively.